ibm-cloud-docs/watson-assistant/backup-data.md

     - `resourceController.yaml` (prior to Version 5.2.1): The Resource Controller file keeps a list of all provisioned instances.
 See [Creating the resourceController.yaml file (prior to Version 5.2.1)](#creating-the-resourcecontrolleryaml-file-prior-to-version-521).

-    - `resourceController.yaml` (For Version 5.2.1 and later): The Resource Controller file keeps a list of all provisioned instances.
-See [Creating the resourceController.yaml file (Version 5.2.1 and later)](#creating-the-resourcecontrolleryaml-file-version-521-and-later)
+    - `resourceController.yaml` (For Version 5.2.1 and later):  For more information, see [Creating the resourceController.yaml file (Version 5.2.1 and later)](#creating-the-resourcecontrolleryaml-file-version-521-and-later).

     - `postgres.yaml`: The {{site.data.keyword.postgresql}} file lists details for the target {{site.data.keyword.postgresql}} pods.
 See [Creating the postgres.yaml file](#creating-the-postgresyaml-file).